 Taking care of ourselves via a healthy diet and lifestyle is just one facet of achieving our best skin.
-A healthy skin microbiome not only protects us from pathogens, damage and dryness, it can also lead to more glowing, radiant and healthy skin.
+A healthy skin microbiome not only protects us from pathogens, damage and dryness, it can also lead to more radiant and healthy skin.
 Two of the best steps we can take in our daily routines is limiting the amount of anti-bacterial skin care products (which can also destroy good bacteria along with the bad) and not over-cleansing our skin.
-Instead, reach for a gentle, pH-balanced cleanser, and wash your face no more than twice a day to help maintain the skin’s natural oils and microbial balance.
+Instead, reach for a gentle, pH-balanced cleanser and wash your face no more than twice a day to help maintain the skin’s natural oils and microbial balance.

-Additionally, using prebiotic- and probiotic-rich products can have a beneficial effect on our skin by keeping it moisturized and delaying the signs of aging.
+Additionally, using prebiotic- and probiotic-rich products can have a beneficial effect on our skin by keeping it moisturized and delaying signs of aging.
 According to Dr. Raj, “Topical probiotics actually help strengthen the skin’s natural ability to defend itself by forming a type of ‘protective shield’ on the skin’s surface.
 This makes the skin more resistant to damage from environmental stressors, helps maintain moisture and even helps fight off UV damage.’’

 Prebiotics are another vital ingredient that are starting to make waves in the skin care industry.
 “Prebiotic—which refers to the food the good bugs like to eat—are like the nourishing food that naturally allows healthy, good bacteria to thrive on your skin.
 Some prebiotics encourage specific healthy strains of bacteria to grow and others increase the diversity of the bacteria on your skin, which is also very important,’’ explains Dr. Bowe.